learning-layers/DiscussionTool/README.md

 Run `grunt` for building and `grunt serve` for preview.

+**Please make sure that you fill the config with the correct data.**
+Configuration file is locate in app/scripts/services/config.js

 ## Testing

 Running `grunt test` will run the unit tests with karma.